Vix Grave: The "Palace of the Lady of Vix"

-In 2006, a remarkable architectural unit was discovered at the centre of the site.
-It is a large complex with five large buildings, the main one measuring 35 by 22 m, with an estimated interior height of at least 15 m: the dimensions of a modern church.
+In 2006, a large complex with five large buildings was discovered at the centre of the site.
+The main building measured 35 by 22 m, with an estimated interior height of at least 15 m.
 The large hall had an apse at the back and a front porch in antis.
 Overall, the central unit resembles the megaron complex of early Greek architecture.
 Such a find is unprecedented in early Celtic Europe.
 Finds suggested domestic use or feasting uses.
 The structure has been described as the "Palace" of the Lady of Vix (Palais de la Dame de Vix).
-According to Chaume (2011): "The interior space of about 500 m² is divided into three rooms of unequal size.
+According to Chaume (2011): "The interior space of about 500 m2 is divided into three rooms of unequal size.
 This achievement demonstrates a mastery of geometry and carpentry capable of freeing up vast interior spaces".
 Geomagnetic surveying has revealed another large apsidal building in a large walled area at the foot of Mont Lassois, on the other side of the river Seine.
 The building is of similar size and design to those on the Mont Lassois plateau and has also been described as a 'palatial' building.
 All six large buildings have an identical east-west orientation with their main entrances facing towards the sunrise in the east.
 This configuration may have been chosen for symbolic rather than practical reasons.
+Various authors have suggested that the Lady of Vix may have been a priestess as well as a 'queen'.

 Finds

 The many individual finds from the Lassois oppidum clearly demonstrate the settlement's long and wide-ranging trade contacts, as well as its own role as an economic centre.
 The most common finds are shards of pottery, with more than 40,000 recorded to date.
 Many are local products, decorated with simple geometric motifs (checkerboard patterns) and occasional depictions of animals.
 There also have been finds of imported Attic black figure vases from Greece.
 Many amphorae and bowls could be identified as coming from the contemporary Greek-settled areas of southern France.
 The amphorae had been used for transporting wine.

 Jewellery included fibulae, commonly decorated with amber or coral, earrings, beads, slate bracelets, and rings.
-Glass ornaments also were found.
+Glass ornaments were also found.
 Some small bronze figurines found are probably of Mediterranean origin.
 Little weaponry has been found as yet, the majority of it projectiles and axes.